-This is not to say there are no problems associated with developing new STI services but in many instances these can be described as "last mile problems".
+This is not to say there are not problems associated with developing new STI services but in many instances these can be described as "last mile problems".
 The "last mile" is, for example, the want of a reliable local connection between a research institute and functioning telephone system.
-More figuratively, it can be the money required for a few journal subscriptions to make a newly-built library a functional institution instead of a social center.
-In practical terms it can be the lack of agreement between the minister in charge of the PTT and the science community to develop policies and pricing strategies that would promote access to electronic networks for research.
+More figuratively, it can be the money required for a few journal subscriptions to make a newly-built library a functional institution.
+In practical terms it can be the lack of agreement between the minister in charge of the PTT and the scientific community to develop policies and pricing strategies that would promote access to electronic networks for research.
 Some of the problems preventing the development of African STI networks are: